APTrust/dart/README_Dart3.md

 2. Double-click on **dart3** in your file browser, or simply run `./dart3` in your terminal, and you'll see a new browser tab open with DART 3 running.

 ## Known Issues

 Major features are generally known to work in the current alpha build.
 However, the build has some known issues, including:

 * Trying to package in any format other than BagIt may cause errors.
-* The About window currently does not show the version number in the dart3-alpha-02 build.

 ## Notable UI Changes